This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetGrillingAmerica #CollectiveBias

 - Make sure to keep your charcoal temperature at 250-300 degrees.

 - No matter what your level of expertise is, you can grill great ribs!

-For all of your grilling needs, visit your local Walmart to pick up Smithfield Fresh Pork.
 It makes me happy that I can get quality meat right in my local Walmart meat case.